buildpacks/spec/platform.md

 The platform SHOULD set `CNB_PLATFORM_API=<major>[.<minor>]` in the lifecycle's execution environment

 IF `CNB_PLATFORM_API=<major>[.<minor>]` is set in the lifecycle's execution environment, the lifecycle MUST do one the following before attempting to parse other inputs
-  1. conform usage and behavior to the given version of the platform API specification
+  - Conform usage and behavior to the given version of the platform API specification
-  1. fail if it does not support the requested API version
+  - Fail if it does not support the requested API version

 ### Operations